kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

-**Load Balancers** - Takes incoming traffic and distributes to two or more resources **Security Groups** - Security groups manage traffic at the server level i.e inbound and outbound traffic **Routing Table** - A routing table defines the rules regarding moving traffic
+**Load Balancers** - Takes incoming traffic and distributes to two or more resources **Security Groups** - Security groups manage traffic at the server level i.e inbound and outbound traffic

+**Routing Table** - A routing table defines the rules regarding moving traffic

+**S3** - It is a public service for users to upload or download files